knowsuchagency/promptic/README.md

     """Write a haiku about {subject} that is {adjective} and {verb}."""

 print("".join(haiku("programming", "witty", "delights")))
-# Bugs in the code taunt,
+# Bits and bytes abound,
-# Syntax errors abound, yet
+# Bugs and features intertwine,
-# Caffeine fuels the fix.
+# Code, the poet's rhyme.
 ```

 ## Features

-- **Decorator-based API**: Easily define prompts using function docstrings and decorate them with `@promptic`.
+- **Decorator-based API**: Easily define prompts using function docstrings and decorate them with `@promptic.llm`.
 - **Argument interpolation**: Automatically interpolate function arguments into the prompt using `{argument_name}` placeholders within docstrings.
 - **Pydantic model support**: Specify the expected output structure using Pydantic models, and `promptic` will ensure the LLM's response conforms to the defined schema.
 - **Streaming support**: Receive LLM responses in real-time by setting `stream=True` when calling the decorated function.